Roseline Orwa, Founder | Development Director

 Roseline is a Fellow of Amani Institute for Social Innovation Management.
 And has trained with National Democratic Institute for Leadership and Political Negotiations in Advocacy.
-She has been a Front runner nominee for NGO Diaspora Awards 2015 in Texas USA.
+Roseline was awarded the Global Cultural Influencer 2019 by Modern Widows Club.
+She was a Front runner nominee for NGO Diaspora Awards 2015 in Texas USA.
 She was a Front Runner Nominee for Giraffe Heroes Kenya Awards 2015.
 And a semi finalist for Global Pluralism Award in Canada 2017.
-She has been nominated for the Yvonne Herbert Program under the UN Women in 2018.
-She serves as CEO and Founder of Rona Foundation.
+Roseline was nominated for the Yvonne Herbert Program under the UN Women in 2018.
+She serves as Development Director & Founder of Rona Foundation.
 Roseline is a childless mother to 26 orphaned children, and runs a community centre that supports widows and orphans.
 She is born again and devoted in service to God.
 And currently serves as the Humanitarian Global Goodwill Ambassador – GGA.

 Pascalia Ogutu, Project Assistant